yagamidev/dit-swap/doc/README.md

-Peercoin 0.6.4 BETA
+Ditcoin 0.6.4 BETA

-Copyright (c) 2011-2018 Peercoin Developers Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2018 Ditcoin Developers
+Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in